The Bankrate promise

-Currently, the average cost of full-time undergraduate tuition for a public university ranges from $10,740 for in-state students and $27,560 for out-of-state students.
+Currently, the average cost of full-time undergraduate tuition for a public university ranges from $10,940 for in-state students and $28,240 for out-of-state students.
+If your child chooses to go to a private college, those tuition fees could jump up to $39,400 per year.
 Parents who choose to pay for college can take advantage of savings plans like the 529 plan.
 Starting early in your kids’ lives allows you to leverage time to build up savings for your child’s post-high school education.

 The school that your child attends matters, too.
-While they may receive a lower tuition for attending an in-state public school, they may want to go out-of-state as well.
-Below are the most expensive and cheapest states for out-of-state students attending a 4-year public university:
+While they may pay less in tuition for attending an in-state public school, they may choose to go somewhere out of state instead.
+Below are the most expensive and cheapest states for out-of-state students attending a four-year public university for 2023–2024:

 Other costs of raising a child

-As your child gets older and earns their driver’s license, for instance, this could be a significant expense — Bankrate’s research found that adding your 16-year-old to your car insurance policy runs an average of $2,531 per year, although there are some relatively affordable car insurance options available for teens.
+As your child gets older and earns their driver’s license, for instance, this could be a significant expense.
+Bankrate’s research found that adding a 16-year-old to their married parents’ insurance policy runs an average of $4,392 per year.

-Based on a $250K dwelling coverage amount, the average cost of home insurance is $1,383 per year, according to 2021 Quadrant Information Services data.
+The average cost of home insurance is $1,428 per year for $250K in dwelling coverage, according to data from Quadrant Information Services.
 This is just one factor in the cost of owning a home; you will also have to consider the cost of a mortgage, utilities and maintenance.

-Life insurance is crucial for families, especially if your income cannot be easily replaced if the unexpected were to happen.
-Funeral costs, living and education expenses and more can quickly add up even for those who budget carefully.
+Life insurance can be crucial for families, especially if your income cannot be easily replaced if the unexpected were to happen.
+Funeral costs, living and education expenses and more can quickly add up — even for those who budget carefully.
 Because of this, it’s also important to have a plan in the event that you or your partner are no longer able to financially support your children.
-Some parents rely on life insurance to ensure that, if they were to pass away, their family would be able to maintain their lifestyle and have some financial cushion for the future.
+Some parents look to life insurance so that, if they were to pass away, their family would be able to maintain their lifestyle and have some financial cushion for the future.

-Both parents should consider purchasing adequate life insurance to replace their salary, even for a stay-at-home parent.
-A recent survey completed by Salary.com estimates the annual salary of a stay-at-home parent at $184,820 per year.
-In addition, life insurance is typically the least expensive when you are young and healthy, especially if you choose term instead of permanent life insurance.
+Both parents may want to consider purchasing adequate life insurance to replace their salary.
+But even if one parent stays home with the kids, life insurance could be beneficial.
+A recent survey by Salary.com estimates the annual worth of a stay-at-home parent at $184,820 per year.

 The bottom line